 ABOUT THE PROGRAM

 Young Audiences of Western New York has partnered with Canalside to explore Western New York’s history tied to the Underground Railroad through the arts.
-This unique, interactive program will focus on Master Teaching Artist, Phyllis Thompson and her Story Cloths program.
+This unique, interactive program will take place in the WNY Immediate Care Summer Pavilion, focusing on Master Teaching Artist, Phyllis Thompson and her Story Cloths program.

 Phyllis Thompson works with fiber textiles, printmaking, photography and collage processes.
 Her workshops explore techniques of printmaking, collage and fabric construction with the history of African American quilting, and supports students creating meaningful personal images.